 CDER Payables at payables.cder@twc.texas.gov.

-NLF: AEL grant recipients must be aware that TWC provides no notification when the CDER system turns off or restores an entity’s cash draw access.
+NLF: AEL grant recipients must be informed that TWC provides no notification when the CDER system turns off or restores an entity’s cash draw access.
 AEL grant recipients that want to verify cash draw capabilities must email cashdraw.ta@twc.texas.gov.

-NLF: AEL grant recipients must be aware that when an AEL grant recipient is locked out of cash draw access because of late reports, TWC will not restore the entity’s cash draw access until the recipient has submitted all past due reports that triggered the cash draw lockout.
+NLF: AEL grant recipients must be informed that when an AEL grant recipient is locked out of cash draw access because of late reports, TWC will not restore the entity’s cash draw access until the recipient has submitted all past due reports that triggered the cash draw lockout.

 NLF: After an AEL grant recipient submits the past due expenditure reports or financial closeout package that caused its cash draw lockout, the CDER system restores the recipient’s cash draw access on the following business day.
 If an AEL grant recipient is locked out of cash draw access and needs to request cash on the same day that it submits its past due reports, the AEL grant recipient must email cashdraw.ta@twc.texas.gov for assistance.